COVID-19: providing care

 Screening, assessing, testing and reporting for COVID-19

-All health-care settings should continue to screen for COVID-19, according to the Ministry of Health’s patient screening guidance.
-Active screening of patients is also recommended by Public Health Ontario’s Interim Infection Prevention and Control Measures based on COVID-19 Transmission Risks in Health Care Settings.
+All health-care settings should continue to actively screen for signs and symptoms of communicable disease, according to Public Health Ontario’s Interim Infection Prevention and Control Measures based on COVID-19 Transmission Risks in Health Care Settings.
 For community-based settings, patients should be screened virtually and at the point of entry to your clinic.
 If your clinic is located inside a shared building, consider placing signage both at the entry to the building and at the point of entry to your clinic.

-A screening for COVID-19 is clinically relevant (negative or positive) and therefore should be documented in the patient’s chart, according to the College of Physicians and Surgeon’s Medical Records Documentation policy.
+A screening for COVID-19 is clinically relevant (negative or positive) and the College of Physicians and Surgeon’s Medical Records Documentation policy would support documenting this in the patient’s chart.

-Assess patients for COVID-19 symptoms and risk factors, either virtually or in person.
-The CPSO states that in-person care can be provided safely by taking appropriate precautions, including screening patients and using necessary PPE.
-Furthermore, it states that assessment and treatment of issues with symptoms that overlap with COVID-19 should not be delayed.
+Assess patients for respiratory illness symptoms and risk factors, either virtually or in person.
+The CPSO states that in-person care can be provided safely by taking appropriate precautions, including screening and isolating patients with these symptoms and using necessary PPE.

-If you are a community-based physician, you may choose to provide lab-based PCR tests in your practice, but this is not required.
-The OMA has developed a guide to offering PCR testing in your practice, if you would like to learn more about providing this service.
-If you cannot test in your office and the patient is eligible for testing, refer the patient to a local testing site or clinical assessment centre.
+If you are a community-based physician, you may choose to provide lab-based PCR tests in your practice to eligible patients, but this is not required.
+If you cannot test in your office and the patient is eligible for testing, refer the patient to a local testing site.
 Patients with severe symptoms should be referred to the emergency department.

 Testing for SARS-CoV-2 variants

 There is currently no routine targeted screening for variants of the SARS-CoV-2 virus.
-However, whole genome sequencing is performed for surveillance purposes on a representative sample of positive PCR tests across Ontario, as well as on specimens from international travellers.
+However whole genome sequencing is performed for surveillance purposes on a representative sample of positive PCR tests across Ontario and specimens from international travellers.
 Any patients who have recently travelled outside of Canada (including to the U.S.) should have that marked on the test requisition.

-COVID-19 is a designated disease of public health significance reportable under the Health Protection and Promotion Act.
-Contact your local public health unit to report any probable and confirmed cases of COVID-19 based on the latest case definition.
+COVID-19 is a designated a “communicable disease” which must be reported to the local public health unit under the Health Protection and Promotion Act.
+Contact your local public health unit to report any laboratory-confirmed (NOT Rapid Antigen Test only) cases of COVID-19.

 COVID testing FAQs